 People around the world now want to reduce their carbon footprint.
 What better way than to recycle waste and give back to the earth.
 But one should give back just the humus and not harmful bacteria and toxins.
 Taking precautions and understanding what not be composted is equally important to understanding should be composted.

-This is an article from Ann Katelyn of http://sumogardener.com
+This article was graciously submitted to us by Ann Katelyn of http://sumogardener.com .

 Bonus: How to Make Pemmican, the Original Survival Food